-Service of documents on your opponent is REQUIRED:
+Service of documents on your opponent

-Every letter, motion, brief, exhibit, or other document that you file with the court in this lawsuit must be served on your opponent at the same time.
+The usual rule is that every letter, motion, brief, exhibit, or other document that you file with the court in this lawsuit must be served on your opponent at the same time.
 This means that whenever you mail a document to the court, you also must mail a copy of that document to your opponent at the same time.
-To prove that you did this, you must certify service by including with each submission to the court a sentence at the end of your document, or on a separate piece of paper, in which you swear or certify that you sent a copy through the mail with proper postage to your opponent's lawyer.
+The exception to this rule is if the Wisconsin Department of Justice has agreed to represent your opponent.
+The DOJ has agreed to accept electronic service of documents on behalf of the litigants it represents.
+This means that you do not have to serve your filings separately on any opponent represented by the DOJ.
+Submitting a filing to the court will count as serving an opponent represented by the DOJ.
+If some of your opponents are represented by the DOJ and others are not, you will not have to serve the DOJ-represented opponents separately, but you will have to serve the other opponents separately.
+If you are confused about which opponents you have to serve separately, you should refer to the previous memorandum of the court explaining which opponents need to be served.
+For those opponents who must be served separately, in order to prove that they have been served, you must certify service by including with each submission to the court a sentence at the end of your document, or on a separate piece of paper, in which you swear or certify that you sent a copy through the mail with proper postage to your opponent's lawyer.

-There is no acceptable excuse for not serving your documents on your opponent.
 If you do not serve your documents on your opponent and if you do not certify service, then this court will not look at your documents.
-There are no exceptions to this policy.
 If you think you will have trouble making copies, then you should think about this ahead of time and follow the directions in the next section about copying.